 “This is that opportunity to gain that perspective and that experience.”

-Running Start is a program for high school juniors and seniors under the age of 21 who have not yet received a high school diploma to earn both high school and college credit at the same time.
+Running Start is a program for high school juniors and seniors younger than 21, who have not yet received a high school diploma, to earn both high school and college credit at the same time.

 “We also have services at the college that help our students be successful,” she added.
 “Tutoring, computer labs, online library and other resources and support services … we really do try to provide students with as many resources as we can to make sure they are successful.”

-Running Start was established in 1991, after the Learning by Choice Law was passed in 1990 instating college in the high school programs be made available for Washington students.
+Running Start was established in 1991 after the Learning by Choice Law was passed in 1990, stating college-in-the-high school programs be made available for Washington students.